Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars: Results

 The initial mass transfer rate ($t \lesssim 1$~yr) appears erratic as it begins with a few particles crossing $L_1$, giving a minimum measurable mass transfer rate \citep{Reichardt2019}.
 We estimate that we can only calculate a reliable mass transfer rate for $t>$1~year (Table~\ref{tab:CE_summary}).
 The mass transfer rate at 1~yr for all simulations is in the range $\sim 0.5-1 \times 10^{-3}$~\ms~yr$^{-1}$.
 The value of the mass transfer rate at the moment of steepest inspiral decreases by approximately an order of magnitude as the value of $q$ increases, from 0.7~\ms~yr$^{-1}$ for $q=0.68$ down to 0.08~\ms~yr$^{-1}$ for the $q=1$ simulations.

 The behavior of the $q=1.5$ simulations is distinctive in that the mass transfer rate remains relatively low with values of a few $\times 10^{-3}$~\ms~yr$^{-1}$.
 In simulations where $q>1$, mass is transferred from the least to the more massive binary component.
 In a conservative evolution, this leads to a widening of the orbit.
-The simulations 150L/H/MH show a modest inspiral likely caused by drag forces and tides.
-Additionally, a major physical mechanism not captured by these hydrodynamic simulations is the super-adiabaticity of the surface layers, with their concomitant short thermal timescales, which would promote mass-transfer stability and help prevent CE inspiral.
+The simulations 150IL/IH/MH show a modest inspiral likely caused by a combination of physical mechanisms, including mass loss through $L_2$ and $L_3$, and tides.

 \citet{Reichardt2019} found (their figure 7) that the analytical mass transfer rate prescription by \citet{PacSien1972} agreed with their derived values, but this conclusion critically depended on their estimated stellar radius.
 From 3D SPH simulations, it is difficult to calculate stellar radii accurately, and even more so when the CE interaction brakes the donor' spherical symmetry.
 It may be meaningless to carry out a comparison with analytical theory in this case but for more details of this problem see \ref{sec:appendixB}.